bbc/VideoContext/README.md

 CI will publish to npm when the release branch has been merged into master.

+#### Release set-by-step

+1. `git checkout develop`
+2. `git pull`
+3. `git checkout -b release-xxx`
+4. `npm run release:patch|minor|major`
+5. open pull request
+6. merge when tests have passed

+There is one housekeeping task (this will be automated at somepoint):

+1. update the codesandbox examples to use the latest release

 ### CI

 VideoContext uses the BBCs public travis account to run all tests and publish to npmjs.